 However, both of these were wrong, based on what is now considered an outdated interpretation of the fossil.
 No more bones were ever discovered.
 Andrewsarchus is still just a single isolated skull.
 But taxonomy has come a long way since the 20s, when the skull was first found.
 Further examination of the skull with modern techniques suggested that instead of a mesonychid, Andrewsarchus was instead within the artiodactyls, the even-hoofed mammals.
 In particular, it was among the whales, hippos, and something called entelodonts (and yes, whales are hoofed mammals, nature is the best like that).
 What’s an entelodont, you ask?

 While it may look like a more ghoulish warthog, the entelodont is actually pretty distantly related to our modern pigs.
-Its closest modern relatives are instead hippos and whales, and it’s that a hell of a family tree?
+Its closest modern relatives are instead hippos and whales, and isn’t that a hell of a family tree?
 Just like their modern doppelgangers, they were omnivorous, with impressive fangs and wear on their teeth that suggested they regularly ate bones.
 A warthog is already an impressive creature, with its amazingly lumpy face, and an entelodont takes that to the extreme.
 So, if Andrewsarchus is actually closer to these, does it still match its fearsome reputation?

 Oh my god.